san-zrl/chess_openings/README.md

 There is no need to run the PGN-to-CSV converter.
 It extracts the metadata, applies some cleansing, strips the game moves and writes the data as csv.
-The sample file `lichess_db_standard_rated.csv.gz` was produces using this converter.
+The sample file `lichess_db_standard_rated.csv.gz` was produced using this converter.
 The resulting CSV files are much smaller and load much faster.
 If you want to analyze other PGN files you need to run `pgn2csv.py` on them.